John Zdechlik

 John Zdechlik (Zuh-DECK-lik; May 2, 1937 – May 21, 2020) was an American composer, music teacher, and conductor.
-Zdechlik was elected to the American Bandmasters Association and many of his compositions became standard concert band repertoire, including Chorale and Shaker Dance.
+He was elected to the American Bandmasters Association and many of his compositions became standard concert band repertoire, including Chorale and Shaker Dance.

 Family and early life

 Zdechlik was the youngest of five children.
-He was born to a father who emigrated from Poland in 1910, though the surname Zdechlik is Czech in origin.
+He was born to a Polish father, who emigrated from Lipiny in 1910.
+The surname "Zdechlik" is arguably Czech in linguistic origin, though it occurs exclusively in Poland.
 Zdechlik had musical influences growing up - his grandfather was a church organist, his father regularly played recordings of Beethoven and Victor Herbert, and his parents enrolled him in piano lessons at age six.
 Zdechlik's parents encouraged musical pursuits but did not pressure him.

 Formal education

 In high school, Zdechlik began playing E-flat alto horn before switching to trumpet.
 During his high school years he also began to take an interest in jazz, and began to compose jazz band arrangements under the tutelage of his trumpet instructor Harry Strobel and local arranger and jazz pianist Herb Pilhofer.
 According to Zdechlik, he was most interested in jazz ensembles in the style of Stan Kenton and Count Basie and he began to arrange works in a similar style for individuals and bands in the Minneapolis area, including the Denny Murphy Band.
 Zdechlik also credits the work of jazz pianist George Shearing as an important early reference of learning tonal harmony.

 Zdechlik enrolled as a music education major at the University of Minnesota, graduating in 1957.
 He spent two years teaching at the high school level and one year at St. Cloud State University before returning to the University of Minnesota for his master's and doctorate degrees.
-While pursuing his graduate degrees, Zdechlik worked closely with Frank Bencriscutto, serving as his assistant from 1963-1970.
+While pursuing his graduate degrees, Zdechlik worked closely with Frank Bencriscutto, serving as his assistant from 1963 to 1970.
 Following the death of Bencriscutto in 1997, Zdechlik penned Hats Off to Thee, a composition for brass ensemble and timpani in memory of Bencriscutto.

 In addition to Bencriscutto, Zdechlik studied composition and theory under Paul Fetler and Dominick Argento.
 Zdechlik received his Ph.D. in Theory and Composition from the University of Minnesota in 1970.